Scientists Conduct New Research On Dark Matter And Suggest Super-Dense Stars May Further Our Understanding

 In the new study, researchers sought to examine free fall heading towards dark matter by studying PSR J1713+0747, which is a binary pulsar that can be found approximately 3,800 light years away from Earth.
 It was particularly helpful that this pulsar orbits a white dwarf over a period of 68 days.

 With a wide orbit, it was determined to be much more reactive toward any possible violation of free fall.
-As such, if it were to feel a slide toward dark matter that would be different from that of the white dwarf star, in theory there should be a change in its binary orbit which could be spotted, according to Max Planck’s Norbert Wex.
+As such, if it were to feel a slide toward dark matter that would be different from that of the white dwarf star, in theory, there should be a change in its binary orbit which could be spotted, according to Max Planck’s Norbert Wex.

 “More than 20 years of regular high precision timing with Effelsberg and other radio telescopes of the European Pulsar Timing Array and the North American NANOGrav pulsar timing projects showed with high precision that there is no change in the eccentricity of the orbit.
 This means that to a high degree the neutron star feels the same kind of attraction towards dark matter as towards other forms of standard matter.”